Community health worker program director

 CHWs are also trained in health promotion, so they can help keep people healthy before they even need services.
 Some CHWs lead cooking classes or encourage clients to boost physical activity.

-Health disparities are more recognized after a year of protests and pandemics, but they’ve always been there.
 A CHW is trained to identify health disparities and understand how they affect communities.

 CHWs can hack through barriers that prevent people from finding and using health and social systems.
 They work specifically in areas that have inadequate or hard-to-reach medical care.
+People from these populations are more likely to die.

 They can do this because they share the same background as their clients and speak the same language.
 CHWs have an understanding of health beliefs and know the barriers that ethnic minority people face.
 They can take this insider knowledge and provide perspective to health care service providers.